goodhood-eu/react-router-manager/README.md

 // You can modify that object here as you wish. const getLocals = (details) => ({ ...details, store: reduxStore })

-// Once this promise is resolved it will get an array of resolved getResolver promises as an argument. runResolver(routes, pathname, getLocals);
+// You get back an array of promises to resolve as you will Promise.all(runResolver(routes, pathname, getLocals));
 ```

 ### renderRoutes